 When you were 12, you were thrilled each time you added a shiny new trophy to your collection.
 After all, who wouldn’t want to be recognized for all of those amazing achievements like Best Swimmer at seventh-grade girls’ camp, or Most Pies Eaten at the county fair?
 However, as an adult, you may be wondering what to do with all of those old trophies.

 Luckily, there are a couple of crafty ways to dispose of, recycle, or safely pack old trophies.
 When moving cherished items, it’s important to keep them safe.
-Here, you’ll find multiple ideas for taking care of your trophies — from turning them into fun crafts to tips on moving them safely.
+Check out our infographic below for multiple ideas for taking care of your trophies — from turning them into fun crafts to tips on moving them safely.

 Smart Solutions For Old Trophies